rwood/WallpaperChange/README.md

 The transition_time_ms value tells the program how long the entire transition should take.
 The default is 10 frames over 5 seconds.

-v0.6 Changed the startup method from a registry entry to a lnk in the Startup folder. v0.5 Fixed another bug, should solve the crashing on resume issue.
+v0.7 Removed the phantom window.
+Removed start automotically from the tray.
+It was problematic. v0.6 Changed the startup method from a registry entry to a lnk in the Startup folder. v0.5 Fixed another bug, should solve the crashing on resume issue.
 Re-organized the code a bit. v0.4 Added config option to make the wallpaper style Tiled, Centered or Stretched (case-sensitive).